 Donna Lucas, children’s publishing director for Gospel Light, describes the relationship as a “licensing partnership,” noting that “they use our theme and Bible content and then add the tenets of their faith for the Catholic curriculum.”

-A customer service representative for Ligouri Publications confirmed that Gospel Light is responsible to develop the theme, basic outline, graphics, and music of their shared curriculum.
-Then the material is transferred to Ligouri for changes that will earn the curriculum formal approval by Catholic Church officials, who certify that the rewritten material is free of doctrinal or moral error (from a Catholic perspective).
-The resulting imprimatur (Latin for “let it be printed”) from the Archdiocese of St. Louis gives Ligouri permission to market the materials to Roman Catholic churches.
+A customer service representative for Liguori Publications confirmed that Gospel Light is responsible to develop the theme, basic outline, graphics, and music of their shared curriculum.
+Then the material is transferred to Liguori for changes that will earn the curriculum formal approval by Catholic Church officials, who certify that the rewritten material is free of doctrinal or moral error (from a Catholic perspective).
+The resulting imprimatur (Latin for “let it be printed”) from the Archdiocese of St. Louis gives Liguori permission to market the materials to Roman Catholic churches.

-“We are writing the content to emphasize Catholic identity,” says the Ligouri representative.
+“We are writing the content to emphasize Catholic identity,” says the Liguori representative.
 “If people want the Catholic version, Gospel Light tells them to contact us.”

-Hans Christoffersen, editorial director for Ligouri, explained the rewritten material in a recent interview with the National Catholic Register.
+Hans Christoffersen, editorial director for Liguori, explained the rewritten material in a recent interview with the National Catholic Register.
 “We added the sacramental experience,” Christoffersen says, “especially focusing on the Eucharist.”

 Group Publishing has a similar relationship, releasing its 2010 High Seas Expedition VBS in a “Totally Catholic” version through publisher Houghton Mifflin Harcourt.
 Jim Knowles, a marketing manager for Group, refers to this as “a licensing agreement with Harcourt Religion, allowing them to make Group’s VBS material available to their customers, who are primarily Catholic.”
 The Group website identifies Knowles as “special markets manager for Catholic ministry.”